wuba/react-native-echarts/docs/getting-started/write-a-simple-line-chart.md

 import * as echarts from 'echarts/core';
 import { LineChart } from 'echarts/charts';
 import { GridComponent } from 'echarts/components';
-import { SVGRenderer, SkiaChart } from 'wrn-echarts';
+import { SVGRenderer, SkiaChart } from '@wuba/react-native-echarts';

 echarts.use([SVGRenderer, LineChart, GridComponent]);